Albert2522/SimpleSearch/README.md

 ![tracking](docs/screenshots/mylist.png)

-User's can keep track of items to buy at a later time.
+Users can keep track of items to buy at a later time.

 ## Future Implementations